VFTS 243 as predicted by the BPASS fiducial models: Summary and Conclusions

 \item The death of the BH progenitor resulted in an explosion with E$<10^{50}$ergs.
 This could be a good candidate for a failed SN, or, given the evidence for binary interaction and rapid rotation in the O star, a very short lived collapsar leading to choked jets and a low energy explosion and ejecta mass (\about 0.5\msol\ \citealt{shenar2022}).

-\item The numerical simulations performed with the uniform prior revealed low SN kicks ($<33$\kms in the 90 percent credible interval) with the peak of the posterior distribution consistent with the magnitude of the Blaauw kick (solely the result of instantaneous mass loss).
+\item The numerical simulations performed with the uniform prior revealed that black hole-O star systems with similar orbital parameters as VFTS 243 exhibited low SN kicks ($<33$\kms in the 90 percent credible interval) with the peak of the posterior distribution consistent with the magnitude of the Blaauw kick (solely the result of instantaneous mass loss).
+This low kick velocity requirement is even stronger in the models that best match VFTS 243, with a strong peak at 1-2\kms and v$\le$10\kms.
 The very low eccentricity reported for VFTS~243 and very low explosion energy required are also consistent with a scenario with a very low SN kick.

-\item The Hobbs kick priors are also disfavoured which is consistent with the low SN energy evidence.
+\item The Hobbs kick priors are strongly disfavoured which is consistent with the low SN energy evidence.
 Indeed the Hobbs kicks are based on the velocities of runaway pulsars, which are very unlikely to be the result of low energy explosions.

-\item The theoretical kick prescriptions based on ejecta masses (\citealt{bray2016}, Richards et al. (2022, submit.) predicts a kick velocity of 2 $\pm$ 3.5 \kms, in excellent agreement with the posterior distributions obtained from uniform priors. \end{enumerate}
+\item The theoretical kick prescriptions based on ejecta masses (\citealt{bray2016}, Richards et al. (2023, in press) predicts a kick velocity of 15.8 $\pm$ 2.7 \kms, which is only a slight overprediction of the results obtained from uniform priors. \end{enumerate}

 Further study of quiescent BHs will allow further refinement of the BH natal kick distribution and a better understanding of mass transfer in their progenitor systems.
-Other candidates found in VFTS \citep{shenar2022b} and in Gaia DR3 \citep{gaia2022} -- although careful of candidates will be essential to confirm their nature \citep{elbadry2022}-- will be the object of a future study, and more observations of such systems are crucial to validating and constraining stellar evolution models at a key milestone in their journey towards becoming BH-BH merger progenitor systems.
+Other candidates found in VFTS \citep{shenar2022b} and in Gaia DR3 \citep{gaia2022} will be the object of a future study, and more observations of such systems are crucial to validating and constraining stellar evolution models at a key milestone in their journey towards becoming BH-BH merger progenitor systems.